10 Must-Read Books for Creatives

 Anne Lamott’s Bird by Bird is a book about writing, but the lessons apply to any creative pursuit.
 Lamott writes like your favourite aunt, who happens to be a writer, dishing on her creative foibles and life lessons.
 This book is warm, hilarious, and inspiring.
 Lamott provides insight into her own process and systems.
 She’s equally brilliant and funny and this is just a damn good book.

-In Big Magic Elizabeth Gilbert muses about the mystery of creativity while at the same time provides solid advice about how to live a more creative life.
+In Big Magic, Elizabeth Gilbert muses about the mystery of creativity while at the same time providing solid advice about how to live a more creative life.
 Gilbert encourages us to step into our power and give ourselves permission to be creative.
 The book moves through six themes: Courage; Enchantment; Permission; Persistence; Trust; and, Divinity.
 Each section features Gilbert’s own experiences woven throughout as stories in just the way a storyteller should.

 The Power of Now by Eckhart Tolle was the book that changed it all for me.
 Before I read this book I had no idea I could actually redirect my thoughts.
 Or, the amount of time I spent thinking about the past or the future, instead of being in the NOW.
 Tolle’s book is a powerful tool to help shift your perspective and start living every minute, fully and completely.
 It’s on the list of books for creatives because that’s exactly what creativity is – being in the present moment fully and completely.